imanel/hosts_updater/README.md

 $ sudo hosts-updater --help
 ```

-It required sudo in order to write to `/etc/hosts` file.
+It requires sudo in order to write to `/etc/hosts` file.

 ## What it does?